GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/privacy-compliance-faq/index.md

 date: 2023-09-11
 ---

-## Privacy-related Compliance FAQs for Privacy Sandbox Relevance and Measurement APIs
+## Privacy-related compliance FAQs for Privacy Sandbox Relevance and Measurement APIs

 Privacy Sandbox relevance and measurement APIs and updated user controls are now